 They put their building and carpentry experience into practice after coming to the UK.
 The four brothers also shared their thoughts.

-Parminder explains his father bought “a patch of land” for the business.
+Parminder explains his father bought “a patch of land” for a business.
 Whereas Jagjit reveals his dad along with Surjit built the business in Smethwick as they were “doing building jobs.”

-Jagjit also said the factory-like business had faced financial difficulties, but with the passage of time things did pick up.
+Jagjit also said the factory-like business had faced financial difficulties, but over a period of time things did pick up.

 Surjeet who was here earlier reiterated similar views to Jagjit, describing the challenging times: